-In our previous posts, we have discussed the importance of having a clear reason to change and explained that organizational culture and history matters when establishing a sense of urgency.
+In our previous posts, we have discussed the importance of having a clear reason to change and explained that organizational culture and history matter when establishing a sense of urgency.
 Now we will look at some of the reasons why this is the case, truly “evolutionary” reasons related to our brain.

 Thanks to the trial-and-error process of evolution taking place over the past two-and-a-half million years, human brains have adapted to survive.
 In the 2014 book Leaders Eat Last: Why Some Teams Pull Together and Others Don’t, author Simon Sinek explains why a feeling of safety is necessary whether we are a caveman or an assistant in a large corporation.
 Sinek discusses five chemicals that our body has designed for evolutionary reasons that still impact all of us every day.

 The first two chemicals are about short-term pleasure and individual achievement.
 Endorphins are a morphine-like substance emitted by the body to dull pain.
 They are often released in response to stress or fear and mask physical pain with pleasure.
 Endorphins gave our ancestors extra endurance; an edge when hunting animals faster than humans.
 Laughter is a proven way to release endorphins.

-Dopamine is an organic chemical that works as a reward signal within the brain and is responsible for feelings of satisfaction after we’ve finished an important task or reached a goal.
+Dopamine is an organic chemical that works as a reward signal within the brain.
+It is responsible for feelings of satisfaction after we’ve finished an important task or reached a goal.
 Have you ever written an item on your task list and then crossed it off immediately?
 We do this for a little burst of dopamine.
 Unfortunately, dopamine is highly addictive and a cause of drug and alcohol addictions.
 Recently many of us have also become addicted to the “buzz” of a cellphone when someone “likes” our post.

 The next two chemicals are long-term social chemicals that have helped us survive collectively as a species.
 Serotonin is the leadership chemical and boosts our confidence and pride when we perceive that others like or respect us.
 It is one reason why running a marathon with others feels better than running a marathon alone.
 A lack of serotonin leads to depression.